powellcj12/zoo-keeper/README.md

 ### metric
 The user is required to specify how to determine "closeness" of animals to cluster.
 An n-dimensional distance algorithm is implemented, but there are a variety of ways on how to use this result to cluster animals.
 Metric is specified as follows:

-	1 - **minimum**: distance between two sets is the distance between the two closets elements 2 - **maximum**: distance between two sets is the distance between the two farthest elements 3 - **average**: the distance between two sets is the average distance between all pairs of items in the two sets
+1 - *minimum*: distance between two sets is the distance between the two closets elements

+2 - *maximum*: distance between two sets is the distance between the two farthest elements

+3 - *average*: the distance between two sets is the average distance between all pairs of items in the two sets\n

 ### number_of_clusters
 Lastly, the user must identify how many clusters the animals should end up in.